In november 2018 humanity reached Peak Oil, according to many experts * (read for example the article "

 3. Heatwaves will worsen.
 It can be alleviated by imbruing (väta) our clothes with water in the worst heat, sleeping and working with wet clothes, and spending the most critical hours by the sea or by brooks (bäckar), cooling ourselves with swimming in the sea or in brook-water, which is the coldest water available in nature.
 One can also take cold showers, as long as we have electricity.
 When not, we should not work as much as today, so we can stand the heat.

-4. Unemployment will first rise, and first after the collapse of civilization we will all be required to do hard work.
+4. Unemployment will first rise, and only after the collapse of civilization we will all be required to do hard work.
 The former can be alleviated by being creative, cultivating useful hobbies and working with the garden, cultivating one's own food, and in the winter working with needlecrafts (handarbeten) and reading and writing usefull stuff, developing one's spirit.
 The latter, the burden of hard work, means that we will all be needed to grow our own food and do forest work by hand to get firewood.
-This burden can be alleviated by letting go of all unuseful work and all unuseful things, so that we only work to keep ourselves fed and warm.
+This burden can be alleviated by letting go of all useless work and all useless things, so that we only work to keep ourselves fed and warm.
 We could for example let go of cleanliness, not washing our clothes and ourselves so often, or not at all, so that we can have all time and power for the essential work.
-Modern civilized cleanliness is not essential, we can sacrifice this, without losing much life quality (one gets used to smells).
+Modern civilized cleanliness is not essential, we can sacrifice that, without losing much life quality (one gets used to smells).
 What we should not sacrifice, is our bodily health, and that can be risked by too much heavy bodily work in the fields and the gardens.
 Be careful here.
 Our spine is in the risk zone.

 * Here is many more articles and reports about how we now are in Peak Oil, with the newest above, literature which may explain the present high inflation and the high energy prices that we have experienced recently, with a time above 100 dollar/barrel (now Brent Crude Oil Price is 95 dollar/barrel).
 There is eleven peakoilers who have stood out among the others in learning and expertise, and they are Richard Heinberg, Art Berman, Gail Tverberg, Chris Martenson, Nafeez Ahmed, Ron Patterson, Simon Michaux, Alice Friedemann, Ugo Bardi, Steve St. Angelo and Kurt Cobb.
 I try to find articles and youtubevideos by them: